 Historically, long-term care for Medicaid was provided only in nursing homes.
 However, Medicaid waivers now allow states to offer long-term care Medicaid services outside of nursing homes to individuals who generally require a nursing home level of care but who live at home.
 It is under these waivers that most individuals receive assistance from Medicaid for adult day programs.

 If your loved one is a veteran, the US Department of Veterans Affairs runs its own adult day care programs for veterans in most states.
 Some of these programs are free for veterans, while others accept payment on a sliding scale.
 Check out va.gov for more information.

 Ask for Help from the Day Program Provider

 Some day programs receive funding from private or public funds such as grants which they can use to help families in need to help pay for the program.
 The day program director will likely be aware of any funding resources available that you might be eligible for to help you figure out ways to pay for the program.

 Give us here at Lift and Care Systems a call.
-We have been serving disabled individuals and their caregivers in Massachusetts, Connecticut, and Rhode Island for over 20 years.
-We have the name-brand durable medical equipment that you need, such as Surehands Lift Systems, Bruno Stair Lifts, and Health Craft accessibility products (just to name a few).
+We have been serving disabled individuals and their caregivers in the states of Massachusetts, Connecticut, and Rhode Island for over 20 years now.
+We have the name-brand durable medical equipment that you need such as Surehands Lift Systems, Bruno Stair Lifts, and Best Bath accessibility products (just to name a few).
 Contact us today for a free consultation at (508) 465-5254 or fill out our online contact form to speak to one of our durable medical equipment specialists today.